Apgar score at 5 minutes

 Apgar scores are clinical indicators of a baby’s condition shortly after birth.
 The score is based on 5 characteristics of the baby: skin colour, pulse, breathing, muscle tone and reflex irritability.
 Each characteristic is given between 0 and 2 points, with a total score between 0 and 10 points.

-In Australia, almost all liveborn babies had an Apgar score of 7 or more (98%) and this has been consistent over time.
+In 2023, almost all liveborn babies had an Apgar score of 7 or more.
+This has been stable at 98% since 2010.

-Figure 1 presents data on the Apgar score at 5 minutes of liveborn babies, by selected maternal and baby characteristics, for 2021.
-Select the trend button to see how data has changed over an 11-year period (where available).
+Figure 1 presents trend data on the Apgar score at 5 minutes of liveborn babies, by selected maternal and baby characteristics, between 2010 (or earliest available year of data) and 2023.
+Select the ‘Current data’ button to view 2023 data.

 Figure 1: Proportion of liveborn babies, by Apgar score at 5 minutes and selected topic

-Bar chart shows Apgar score by selected topics and a line graph shows topic trends between 2011 and 2021.
+Bar chart shows Apgar score by selected topics and a line graph shows topic trends between 2010 (or earliest available year of data) and 2023.

-Babies with an Apgar score of less than 7 had an increased likelihood of requiring resuscitation and admission to the special care nursery or neonatal intensive care unit.
+Babies with an Apgar score of less than 7 had an increased likelihood of requiring resuscitation and admission to the special care nursery or neonatal intensive care unit (for more information see Active resuscitation method and Admission to a special care nursery or neonatal intensive care unit).